MostafaSalama/technical-writing/ch0-just-enough-grammer/README.md

 Engineering is a great career for brilliant minds.
 I know five engineers who could excel at any intellectual task.
 `

+## Conjunctions and transitions
+Conjunctions connect phrases or nouns within a sentence; transitions connect sentences themselves.

+`
+Juan is a wonderful coder.
+However, he rarely writes sufficient tests.
+For example, Juan coded a 5,000 line FFT package that contained only a single 10-line unit test.
+`

+`
+Natasha writes great internal code and documentation but seldom works on open-source projects.
+`

+`**Exercise**`
+*Fill in the most appropriate transition:*

+`
+Barbara typically studies problems for a long time before writing the first line of code. _____________, she spontaneously coded a method the other day when she was suddenly inspired.
+`